Salvesti/OSC_To_keypress_Console/Readme.txt

 The data_type names are case sensitive.
 OSC addresses must have no spaces in them.

+If you want only a single key to need to be pressed just set it for both key names.
 If the given key combination is triggered the associated dataType and value will be sent to the given OSC_Address.